astro/microvm.nix/README.md

 The author can be hired to implement the features that you wish, or to integrate this tool into your toolchain.
 If in doubt, just press the 💗sponsor button.

-## Ideas

-- [x] Boot with root off virtiofs, avoiding overhead of creating squashfs image
-- [x] Provide a writable `/nix/store`
-- [ ] Distribute/fail-over MicroVMs at run-time within a cluster of hosts